JenniLehtonen/Quiz/README.md

 the program either increases the score or not.
 At the end of the quiz the user sees their score and has the ability to try again.

+At the end of the documentation you can see pictures of the user interface.

+This is the view when the user opens the quiz.
 ![quizMainPage](quizMainPage.JPG "The main page of the quiz application")

+Here you can see that the application changes color depending on the answer.
+Here the user has chosen the correct answer so the background color of the option is green.
 ![quizCorrectAnswer](quizCorrectAnswer.JPG "How it looks like when the user clicks the correct answer")

+Here the user has chosen a qrong answer so the background color of the option is red.
 ![quizWrongAnswer](quizWrongAnswer.JPG "How it looks like when the user clicks a wrong answer")

+Here is the user sees their score and they can try again the quiz if they want to.
 ![quizShowScore](quizShowScore.JPG "The score page of the application")